Povstalec/StargateJourney/survival/dialing.md

 ### Manual dialing with redstone

 Stargate reacts to the redstone signal.
-When you place the gate, note the symbol that is under the top chevron, that is the Point of Origin (PoO), you will need it later.
+When you place the gate, note the symbol under the top chevron, that is, the Point of Origin (PoO).
+You will need it later.

 |       Signal strength        |         Action          |
 |:----------------------------:|:-----------------------:|